Developing Metal-Free Alternatives to Precious Metal Catalysts

 We are interested in the development of new, low cost materials derived from readily available main-group elements to create robust Lewis acidic materials to replace traditional transition metal based catalysts, targeting both solution and solid state advances.
-Major drawbacks currently facing this field are the sensitivity of current systems and their inability to catalyze multielectron transformations.
-One example is the oxidation of hydrogen gas to protons and electrons, which is one of two reactions which occur in a hydrogen fuel cell.
-Platinum electrocatalysts are predominantly used for this reaction, however, platinum is rare and extremely expensive.
-Metal-free systems currently have promise for this reaction, but they have difficulty turning over catalytically.
-Our approach to addressing these challenges will be to utilize redox-active components in small molecules, in addition to the integration of the Lewis acids into porous, semiconducting materials.
+Major drawbacks currently facing this field are the sensitivity of current systems and their inability to catalyze multi-electron transformations.
+As we develop new molecules we will explore their applications in organic synthesis as well as investigate their ability to catalyze reactions with energy implications.
+Approaches we are currently taking is to utilize redox-active components in small molecules, and integrate Lewis acids into porous, semiconducting materials.

 Generation of Materials and Dyes from Naturally Occurring Sources